juji-io/site/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions.md

 ![Edit Questions and Answers on Q&A BOARD](/assets/uploads/qa4.png "Edit Questions and Answers on Q&A BOARD")

 First, click on the “Download” button to download the CSV template.
-All you need to do is to fill in your Questions and Answers as following:j
+All you need to do is to fill in your Questions and Answers as following:

 ![Sample Q&A csv content](/assets/uploads/qa5.png "Sample Q&A csv content")

 The ID column is useful for you to group the alternative expressions of a question so they can share the same answer(s), although the chatbot can also automatically detect many matched question expressions.
 A comment is optional.
-You can learn more about the[format here](https://docs.juji.io/design/#customize-qa-and-fallback).
+You can learn more about the [format here](https://docs.juji.io/design/#customize-qa-and-fallback).

 Once you are done, save it into a csv file (simply choose to “Save As…” a .csv in Excel) and then upload it.